Submit Article

 What Was the Outcome?

-The High Court allowed KTP's appeal and struck out the MCST's case against KTP.
-The court found that the MCST's claims against KTP were time-barred under both the six-year and three-year limitation periods in the Limitation Act.
+The High Court allowed KTP's appeal (RA 258) in part and ordered that the plaintiff's claim against KTP be struck out.
+The Court found that the claim was legally unsustainable as it was clearly time-barred under both the six-year and three-year limitation periods provided in the Limitation Act.

 Why Does This Case Matter?